 19. A course or conference ticket

 Few gifts will have a bigger impact than the gift of learning.
 Picking up new skills is particularly important in the fast-paced agency business.
-Help your employees learn more by gifting them a course they've wanted to take or book a ticket to a conference they've been eyeing for a while.
+Help your employees learn more by gifting them a course they've wanted to take.
+Given the current need for social distancing, you can gift them a digital course instead.

 20. Create an "upgraded" swag bag